Is Complexity an Illusion?: Arguments and Results

-\textbf{Complexity of Extension: } If two statements have the same extension, then the \textbf{simpler} is the smaller set (def. \ref{learning}).
-The complexity of an extension is the \textbf{simplest} statement of which it is the extension.
+\textbf{Complexity of Extension: } The complexity of an extension is the cardinality of the simplest statement of which it is the extension (see def. \ref{learning}).
 This is like other formal notions of complexity \cite{kolmogorov1963,rissanen1978}, but facilitates comparison of abstraction layers.